 1. Start by creating an outline

 The most important part of any presentation is the content, not the graphical appeal.
-That is why you should develop your presentation with the content first, before deciding on the look (colours, graphics, etc.) Create a good structure for your presentation by reflecting on the goal of the presentation (more details in this article), what your audience is thinking right now, and what points you need to make in order to move the audience from where they are to where you want them to be.
-Write an outline on paper or use sticky notes so you can move ideas around (or use this online tool from Amazon).
+That is why you should develop your presentation with the content first, before deciding on the look (colours, graphics, etc.) Create a good structure for your presentation by reflecting on the goal of the presentation (more details in this article), what your audience is thinking right now, and what points you need to make in order to move the audience from where they are to where you want them to be (like a GPS).
+Write an outline on paper or use sticky notes so you can move ideas around.
 By creating an outline first, you ensure that the content of your presentation is solid before you concern yourself with the visual elements.
 Here are links to some articles that deal with common types of presentations: Status Update, Presenting a Recommendation, and a Sales presentation.

 2. Use Contrasting Colours